witchstit/witchst.it/survival_guide.md

 A suggestion: think about which challenge is going to be the hardest struggle for you, personally, living in the snowy woods for a long weekend.
 Maybe it's that your hands and feet never seem to get warm in the winter.
 Maybe you feel gross all the time if you don't have a way to wash your hands and face.
 What if you set your mind to solving that struggle early?
 And then, what if you found a way to solve it not only for yourself, but for anyone you meet who has the same problem you do?

 ### Volunteering
 Any Burn is only as awesome as its volunteers.
-There are several things that always need more hands, like Greeting arrivals at the gate, Rangering, and joining the Medical team (especially if you have relevant training or experience).
+There are several things that always need more hands, like Greeting arrivals at the gate, Rangering, and joining the First Aid team (especially if you have relevant training or experience).
 Heck, do you think Witch's Tit could be more awesome if only it had this piece of infrastructure, or that service?
 We would love it if you got involved.
 No matter how you give your time, it's a great way to participate, and meet new people!
 Look for volunteer sign-up details on our [website](https://witchst.it/volunteer.html).

 ## DON'T FORGET YOUR STUFF